Skip to content

 This award is designed for:

-- Adult learners who want to have an immersive learning experience in this area.
+• Adult learners looking for an immersive learning experience in this field.

-- Working professionals, who have been working for a number of years, and who would like to acquire competencies, knowledge and skills in this area of business and management.
+• Working professionals, who have been working for a number of years, and seeking to enhance their competencies, knowledge and skills in business and management.

-- Prospective learners, who already have a Level 4 and/or a Level 5 qualification, and who would like to challenge themselves within this area of business and management, to further develop their expertise.
+• Prospective learners, who already have a Level 4 and/or a Level 5 qualification, and who would like to challenge themselves within this area, to further develop their expertise.

 The entry requirements are: